rublen/first_rails_app/README.md

-Blogger - my first app.
+Blogger is my first app.
 It's done whithin The Odin Project with tutorial http://tutorials.jumpstartlab.com/projects/blogger.html

-This README would normally document whatever steps are necessary to get the application up and running.

-To make sure that everyone could login and try my app I blocked from deleting and changing first article with instructions and first author, whos email and password everyone can get from the first artickle 'README'.
-To get off this blocking you need modify actions destroy and update in articles_controller.rb and authors_controller.rb and modify articles/show.html.erb and authors/show.html.erb - find statements about Article.first and Author.first and delete them.
+To be sure that everyone can login and try my app I blocked from deleting and changing first article with instructions and first author, whos email and password can be got from this first article 'README'.
+To get off this blocking you need modify actions 'destroy' and 'update' in articles_controller.rb and authors_controller.rb and modify articles/show.html.erb, authors/show.html.erb, authors/index.html.erb - find statements about 'Article.first' and 'Author.first' and delete them.

 * Ruby version - 2.3.3